 Juice Cleanses or what I like to call Juice Therapy is meant to give your digestive tract a much needed rest.
 Juice Therapy promotes healing, provides abundant energy and protects against disease.
-A 3 day juice cleanse will help curb cravings for salt, sugar and trans-fats and make you feel light and energized while flushing toxins from the body.
+A three day juice cleanse will help curb cravings for salt, sugar and trans-fats and make you feel light and energized while flushing toxins from the body.
 The juices will even help to regulate your eliminations.
 A side benefit of juice cleansing may even be weight loss.
 A cleanse will make you more mindful of what your putting in your body.

 Use your intuition and do what is ideal for your body and nutritional goals.

 Fresh vegetables and fruits should make up at least 50% of our daily food intake and everything else should be eaten in moderation.
 Living Cells require Living Foods!
 This is great balance!
 Remember all you are doing is “drinking” your vegetables instead of chewing them.

 Do not spend your time and energy focusing on calorie counting or trying to determine how many grams of fat, sugar, protein or carbs are in my foods.
 Instead keep it simple by eating foods provided in abundance by mother nature.
 Eat a high raw plant based nutrition and everything else in moderation and life will be beautiful!

 Q: Rejuvenista sells many organic market items and wholesome prepared foods.
 I’m assuming you must be vegetarian, vegan or raw foodists’?

 A: I, (Jo Anna) am not but some of our past staff are vegan or vegetarian.
 I always tell folks “been there done that”.
 I was a vegetarian for five years, a vegan for two years and went raw for a few months while living in California and Puerto Rico.